atomist-attic/rug-rugs/README.md

 $ cd parent/directory
 $ rug generate atomist-rugs:rug-editors:NewRugProject \
     ruggery \
-    group_id=persian-rugs \
+    groupId=persian-rugs \
     description="Rug archive to hold my Rugs" \
     version=0.1.0
 ```

-Note the first parameter, the `project_name`, is different in that you
+Note the first parameter, the `projectName`, is different in that you
 do not need to supply the name of the parameter, just the value.
 This
-is because the `project_name` parameter is required for all
+is because the `projectName` parameter is required for all
 generators.
 This will create a directory named `ruggery` and populate
 it with a working Rug archive project.
 You can use the editors in
 this project to add Rugs to the generated project.